Don't Ignore the Signs

 Get the facts.
 Know the how to spot the signs and the symptoms of a stroke.

+According to the American Heart Association (AHA), each year approximately 795,000 people experience a new or recurrent stroke.
+On average, someone in the US has a stroke every 40 seconds, and stroke is the leading cause of disability in the United States.
 Stroke is a medical EMERGENCY and the first three hours are critical.
 If you or someone you know experiences any of the following listed symptoms, please call 9-1-1 IMMEDIATELY and ask to be taken to the closest Primary Stroke Center.

 Stroke Signs and Symptoms

 - Sudden onset of weakness or numbness of the face, arm, or leg (one-sided)